fejbron/Learnwithanagh/README.md

 # Learn With Ana Gh - Admin Platform

 A comprehensive admin platform for managing the "Learn With Ana Gh" kids' store.
-Built with Next.js 14+, TypeScript, Prisma, and SQLite.
+Built with Next.js 14+, TypeScript, and Supabase (PostgreSQL).

 ## Features